Chao-Xi/jxazurebook/docs/az104/2az_gc.md

 **On-premise resources**

 And we're only paying for how much we use this resource.
 And that's things such as the CPU, the memory, the disk size.
 We're also paying for things like traffic for our network.

 We are not paying for the underlying infrastructure, nor are we paying to have people manage the underlying infrastructure of the Azure cloud.

 **So we're minimizing our costs and minimizing our responsibility in the shared responsibility model.**

 ### What Affects Cost?

-* **Subscription Type**： **Free, pay-as-you-go**, Enterprise Agreement, and Cloud Solution Provider (CSP)
+* **Subscription Type**： **Free, pay-as-you-go**, **Enterprise Agreement**, and **Cloud Solution Provider (CSP)**

 > There are free subscriptions, where you're going to get only specific services for free, or you'll get free up to a limited point.
 >